 The Hardware Info screen (figure 3.7) provides an overview of detected hardware based on the hardware probe used to load kernel modules.
-If any hardware is not detected at this stage, then the Back button is used to go back to the Kernel Modules screen (figure 3.5) to add the appropriate modules, and then the Hardware Information screen is returned to, to see if the hardware has been detected.
+If any hardware is not detected at this stage, then the Back button can be used to go back to the Kernel Modules screen (figure 3.5) to add the appropriate modules, and then the Hardware Information screen can be returned to, to see if the hardware has been detected.